sumendar/sumendar.github.io/themes/hugo-academic/README.md

 6. Build your site by running the `hugo` command.
 Then [host it for free using Github Pages](https://georgecushen.com/create-your-website-with-hugo/).
 Or alternatively, copy the generated `public/` directory (by FTP, Rsync, etc.) to your production web server (such as your university's hosting service).

-## Updating
+## Upgrading

-Feel free to *star* the project on [Github](https://github.com/gcushen/hugo-academic/) to help keep track of updates and check out the [release notes](https://sourcethemes.com/academic/tags/updates) prior to updating your site.
+Feel free to *star* the project on [Github](https://github.com/gcushen/hugo-academic/) and monitor the [commits](https://github.com/gcushen/hugo-academic/commits/master) for updates.
+[Release notes](https://github.com/gcushen/hugo-academic/wiki/Release-Notes) for notable updates are also available to aid upgrading your site.

-Before updating Academic, it is recommended to make a backup of your entire website directory, or at least your `themes/academic` directory.
+Before upgrading Academic, it is recommended to make a backup of your entire website directory, or at least your `themes/academic` directory.

-Before updating for the first time, the remote *origin* repository should be renamed to *upstream*:
+Before upgrading for the first time, the remote *origin* repository should be renamed to *upstream*:

     $ cd themes/academic
     $ git remote rename origin upstream